Last Updated on July 15, 2022 by Wishbonix

 How to Use Runes

 Runes would often be used to invoke the protection and good favor from Nordic gods.
 In fact, the origin of runes is attributed to the gods in a famous Eddic poem titled “Havamal.”
 The author of this poem claims that the runes were created by Odin through an ancient act of self-sacrifice.
 Odin is best known for being the father of Thor and is associated with not only war and battle, but wisdom, magic, poetry, and prophecy.

 Though the origins and uses of the Elder Futhark alphabet still remain largely a mystery, most discovered runes (of the later alphabets) have been found as inscriptions on large, angular slabs of rock known as runestones.
 These stones were often erected as memorials to important men.

 Runic calendars have also been in use for many centuries.
 They are either written on parchment or carved into wood or bone.
 The calendar is “perpetual” and is based on a 19-year-long cycle of the moon.
 Weekdays are marked by specific Younger Futhark runes and special feast days and pagan holidays are indicated by additional symbols.

 The mysteries surrounding runes and their potential magical influence make them an interesting area of study for many scholars and for those interested in the ancient power of divination.
-Rune reading is a popular form of fortune telling and is similar in some ways to tarot reading.
+Rune reading is a popular form of divination and is similar in some ways to tarot reading.
 The 24 runes of Elder Futhark are inscribed on small stones, crystals or tiles and are drawn at random or dumped on a mat from a cloth bag for interpretation.